- Check initial fixed effects

 Check initial fixed effects

-When clicking on the “Check the initial fixed effects”, the simulations obtained with the initial population fixed effects values are displayed for each individual together with the data points, in case of continuous observations.
+When clicking on the “Check the initial estimates”, the simulations obtained with the initial population fixed effects values and the individual designs (doses and regressors) are displayed for each individual together with the data points, in case of continuous observations.
 This feature is very useful to find some “good” initial values.
 Although Monolix is quite robust with respect to initial parameter values, good initial estimates speed up the estimation.
 You can change the values of the parameters on the bottom of the screen and see how the agreement with the data change.
 In addition, you can change the axis to log-scale and choose the same limit on all axis to have a better comparison of the individuals.
-When you are confident with the initial values, you can click on the green “SET AS INITIAL VALUES” button on the top of the frame.
+When you are confident with the initial values, you should click on the green “SET AS INITIAL VALUES” button on the top of the frame to valide the selection.

 In addition, if you think that there are not enough points for the prediction (if there are a lot of doses for example), you can change the discretization and increase the number of points as displayed in the blue box of the figure.

 Using the reference in the “check initial estimates”

 Starting from the 2019 version, it is possible to add a reference and thus change a parameter to see the impact of the variation of this parameter.
 In this example, we click on reference to use the current fit as reference and change V2 from 1 to 5 as can be seen on the following figure.